OpenJelly/Brand/README.md

 The typefaces in this document are open-source fonts, ensuring accessibility across all operating systems.

 **Images:**
-All images have been created specifically for this project, or derived from source material with Creative Commons Attribution-ShareAlike License.
+All images have been created specifically for this project, or derived from source material subject to a Creative Commons Attribution-ShareAlike License.

 **Usage:**
 This document and assets are a foundation for other designers to create great work.
 If you use it, share your projects by posting a link in the comments of this README file.